justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 Many build processes pull directly from GitHub repositories or release tars.
 If your docker file references any external URLs through an `ADD` or a URL is used to add another repostitory to `apt`, then you are dependent on those being accessible.

 ## What does Docker do?

 Docker is useful for developing replicable and automated build processes and provides a formal way of specifying these.
 It allows the entire installation process for an application to be run in a clean environment, and then shutdown and thrown away.

 But, this has nothing to do with locking down dependencies or creating an archive of the ecosystem necessary to build your app.
 In short, with docker you are still dependent.
-Saving a tar may be a good way to archive a container, but the build

-(1) Using docker

-1) Saving a tar of a built Docker image may be good way to archive.

 [1]: https://commons.wikimedia.org/wiki/File:Quelccaya_Glacier.jpg